Virtual workplace

 A virtual workplace is a work environment where employees can perform their duties remotely, using technology such as laptops, smartphones, and video conferencing tools.
 A virtual workplace is not located in any one physical space.
 It is usually a network of several workplaces technologically connected (via a private network or the Internet) without regard to geographic boundaries.
 Employees are thus able to interact in a collaborative working environment regardless of where they are located.
 A virtual workplace integrates hardware, people, and online processes.

 The phenomenon of a virtual workplace has grown in the 2000s as advances in technology have made it easier for employees to work from anywhere with an internet connection.

 The virtual workplace industry includes companies that offer remote work solutions, such as virtual meeting (teleconference) software and project management tools.
 Consulting firms can also help companies transition to a virtual workplace if needed.
 The latest technology evolution in the space is virtual office software which allows companies to gather all their team members in one virtual workplace.
 Companies in a variety of industries, including technology, finance, and healthcare, are turning to virtual workplaces to increase employee flexibility and productivity, reduce office costs, and attract and retain top talent.
+Recently, there have been four industries that consider remote work suitable: communications and information technology, educational services, media and communications, and professional and business services.

 History

 As information technology began to play a greater role in the daily operations of organizations, virtual workplaces developed as an augmentation or alternative to traditional work environments of rooms, cubicles and office buildings.

 In 2010, the Telework Enhancement Act of 2010 required each Executive agency in the United States to establish a policy allowing remote work to the maximum extent possible, so long as employee performance is not diminished.

 During the COVID-19 pandemic, millions of workers began remote work for the first time.
+88% of office workers worldwide reported working from home during the pandemic, which was novel for 57%.

 Research from IWG found that 70% of employees globally work remotely at least one day every week, and more than half do so at least half of the week.

 Cities in which the population of remote workers increased significantly were referred to as Zoom towns.